Cashass/kottans-frontend/README.md

 ## Git Collaboration
 Hi!
 Attended the Introduction to Git and GitHub course.
 I liked working with Git and GitHub.
 I will continue to improve my skills.

+## Intro to HTML and CSS
+Hi!
+I liked this course, everything is clear.